6-DOF Robot Arm [2026]

 A robotic arm with cycloidal and planetary gearboxes, capable of dexterous manipulation and lifting 3 kg while costing under $300

-Implemented mechanical hard stops, active cooling for electronics, and magnetic a-surface panels for aesthetics
+Implemented mechanical hard stops, active cooling for electronics, and magnetic A-surface panels for aesthetics

 Mechanical Subsystems